Held0fTheWelt/spider-navigation-plugin/README.md

 6. Switch on the view option in the `Content` panel `View Options` (bottom right corner) to show plugin content.
 7. Click on `Choose a path` - a small button to left of Content path with icon of open folder.
 Choose `SpiderNavigation Content`.
 8. Add `BP_NavGridBuilderVolume`, `SpiderPawn` on the scene.
+9. Set BP_SpiderNavigationGameState As GameState to let NavGridComponent be added to GameState via GameFeatures.
-9. Adjust the size of the `BuilderVolume` to match size of your level.
+10. Adjust the size of the `BuilderVolume` to match size of your level.
-10. Set BP_LevelScriptActor as LevelScriptActor to make use of Debug with 'Q'
+11. Set BP_LevelScriptActor as LevelScriptActor to make use of Debug with 'Q'
-11. Click on `Play`.
+12. Click on `Play`.
 Press `Q` button to show navigation grid.

 Plugin autosaves navigation grid.
 Try to click `Stop` and `Play` again. `Spider` pawn should follow you.